ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 {{setting}}.

-Since use of the Capsule Protocol is restricted to new HTTP upgrade tokens, it is not accessible from Web Platform APIs (such as those commonly accessed via JavaScript in web browsers).
+Since use of the Capsule Protocol is restricted to new HTTP upgrade tokens, it is not directly accessible from Web Platform APIs (such as those commonly accessed via JavaScript in web browsers).

 Definitions of new HTTP upgrade tokens that use the Capsule Protocol need to